Historical Significance or Value

 Later, as Maori began to turn away from the church and as more Catholic settlers arrived in New Zealand, the Catholic Church became less of a Maori mission and more of a settler church.
 The church was also moving away from its French roots, and with the appointment of an Irish bishop, Bishop Patrick Moran, in Dunedin in 1869, followed by Bishop Thomas Croke in Auckland the following year, the Church began to follow more of an Irish Catholic model.

-Karori and Makara districts were part of the Basilica Parish, with the closest church being the Cathedral of the Sacred Heart in Thorndon which was constructed in 1851.
+Karori and Makara districts were [served from Thorndon] with the closest church being [St Mary's Cathedral] in Thorndon, which was constructed in 1851.
 Early Catholic pioneers in these areas would have had very little religious contact, unless they visited Thorndon, or alternatively, were visited by any Marist missionaries passing through on their way to the coastal Maori pa around Makara beach.
 The first Mass in the area appears to have taken place in Karori, in the mid 1850s at the home of Major Patrick Monaghan, a landowner in Karori and Makara, who was seriously ill at the time.

 During the 1860s the Makara District began to flourish, especially after the road was improved, and more importantly with the discovery of gold in 1862.
 With the belief that the area would continue to thrive, Makara Catholics decided to build a church in their settlement.
 The community was greatly supported by Father Cummins, who understood the problems for Makara Catholics, ‘being almost entirely deprived of the Consolations of Religion in consequence of the distance from Wellington’.
 Furthermore he feared for the future generations: ‘the rising generation will become infidel if efforts are not made to secure for them early Christian training - Catholic chapel and school will be necessary’.
 While it was not the first church in Makara, it would be the first Catholic Church for Makara and Karori.

-The Catholic community of Makara set about collecting submissions, and preparations began for the construction of their new church.
+The Catholic community of Makara set about collecting submissions, and preparations began for the construction of their new church [which noted Wellington architect Charles Tringham was engaged to design].
 An acre of land at ‘Printers Flat’ was purchased for £50 and on 15 June 1873 Father Cummins visited Makara to bless the land.
 Upon hearing of the imminent visit of Father Cummins, the Catholic community in Makara endeavoured to construct a ‘temporary chapel’ by which to show their appreciation for the efforts that he had made to secure the piece of land which was to be the site of the future chapel.
 A large tent was erected for the occasion, ‘seats were made, carpets procured and the whole ornamented with evergreens, giving it the appearance of a neat little bower.
 Such is the first chapel in Makara where Mass has been celebrated.’

 On 7 September 1873, construction was finished and the Right Reverend Bishop Moran of Dunedin consecrated St Patrick’s Church.
 The Wellington Independent newspaper described St Patrick’s as being of the Gothic style, and capable of comfortably seating 150 people; its location on ‘Printers Flat’, near the intersection of Makara Road and South Makara Road, known as the Makara Junction, was admired as a most convenient location in regards to the scattered community of Makara.
 The Bishop travelled from Wellington, arriving at Makara at 10.30am.
 Ceremonies began at approximately 11.00am, which included the consecration of the new Church, Mass, the Sisters of St Mary’s singing parts of Mozart’s Twelfth Mass, confirmation, and the Bishop preached a sermon about St Patrick.
 The ceremonies lasted until 2pm, followed by a large lunch supplied by the congregation at Makara.
 On his departure, the Bishop reinforced that now the congregation had built a church they should not waste time in establishing a school.
 This was a large and important occasion for Makara and to some extent Karori, attended by some 300 people, including people who had travelled from Wellington.